 Australia is a sunburnt country that can be tough on delicate plants at the best of times.
 Drought-resistant gardening has always made sense here, but with global temperatures on the rise and rainfalls increasingly uncertain, it is now really taking off.
+In a garden in Australia, drought resistant plants are a must.

 Fortunately there are many attractive plants that can thrive in Melbourne’s climate with little watering or maintenance, saving gardeners time and money.
 We stock a wide range of hardy plant varieties, all carefully selected to thrive in Victoria’s unique climate conditions.